SilvioMessi/hassio-addons/appflowy_cloud/DOCS.md

 This admin user will be created when AppFlowy Cloud starts successfully.
 You can use this user to login to the admin panel.
-This only takes effect during the first startup.
-Once the database is initialized, admin user email cannot be changed.
+Every time you change this email a new admin user will be created (if the email does not already exist in the database).

 ### Option: `ADMIN_PASSWORD` (required)

 Admin user password.
-After the first startup the password can be changed via the admin panel.
+This only takes effect the first time the new admin user is create.
+Once the user is created the password can be changed in the admin panel.

 ## Support